Queensland's borders likely to remain shut for months: Premier

+Queensland and Tasmanian borders are set to remain closed for at least another five months, while NSW says the continued closure of domestic borders “doesn’t help the economy”.

-Ms Palaszczuk said Queensland would remain closed to visitors from NSW and Victoria as long as those states had community transmission of the coronavirus.
+Premier Annastacia Palaszczuk told ABC radio on Monday morning that Queensland would remain closed to visitors from NSW and Victoria as long as those states had community transmission of the coronavirus.

 “I would say that things would look more positive towards September,” she told the ABC on Monday, when asked if a change by the end of May was likely.

+“It’s important when looking at the border, that you look over the fence,” Mr Gutwein told ABC radio.

+“It’s not so much what’s happening in Tasmania, it’s what’s happening in other states and territories.

-But visits to the Northern Territory, Western Australia and South Australia might be possible for Queenslanders under a “travel bubble” arrangement.
+For Queenslanders, visits to the Northern Territory, Western Australia and South Australia are a more likely scenario under a “travel bubble” arrangement.

 Australia’s chief medical officer Professor Brendan Murphy told the Senate Committee on COVID-19 that international border restrictions would remain for several months.